VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 [Google Fonts](https://fonts.google.com/) was used to add the following fonts:
 - 'Trirong' is used for headings and to provide visual contrast for navigation links when in use.
 - 'Open sans' is used for the body text of the site, this is a clean and easy to read font.
-- 'Sans serif' is used as a fallback font in the event the font can not be imported into the site correctly.
+- 'Sans serif' is used as a fallback font in the event the font cannot be imported into the site correctly.

 [Fontjoy](https://fontjoy.com/) was used to choose fonts that have good visual contrast.